Ivan391222/Automation-Practice/README.md

 SKILLO Automation Course

-This repository contains the final project of the course.
+This repository contains the final project of a test automation course for beginners The cases you will find below belong to an absolute beginner in the test automation universe.
 There are 5 automation test cases.
 Their names and what they include are as it follows:

 •	testcase1openBrowser - browser opening and closure